28 min read

 Eventually, after speaking with almost 100 customers, we created a product roadmap that categorized our offerings into different AI models.
 Each model had its own set of features.
 So, the next time we spoke to a customer, we would map their requirements to one, two, or all models, depending on their needs.
 This gave us a clearer way to justify pricing.
 For example, if a customer needed Model 1, they paid a specific price.
 If they needed Model 2 as well, the price would increase, and so on.
 This approach allowed us to manage customer expectations and prevent them from asking about features they didn’t need.
 If they wanted all the features, they would know they’d have to pay a higher price.

 This also introduced focus into our customer conversations.
 We were able to clearly communicate that if they only needed one model, they didn’t have to ask about features from the other models.
-And if they were interested in the full suite of features, they would be expected to pay a premium for it (you see people get serious about what they want exactly when they know about pricing implications, otherwise it’s just window shopping).
-This structure helped us manage customer conversations more effectively, guiding them towards a more tailored solution that matched their requirements specifically.
+And if they were interested in the full suite of features, they would be expected to pay a premium for it (you see people get serious about what they want when they know about pricing implications, otherwise it’s just window shopping).

 At Betterdata, our customer engagement process unfolds across three distinct phases, each with its own approach to pricing and payment.